-Living as a new creation means living like Jesus.
+EXPLAIN: Once we have prayed and asked Jesus to be our Lord and Savior, we can share Jesus's love with others.
+We will be a new creation, living our lives for and with Jesus.
 Jesus lived for others, cared for others, helped and healed others.
 Jesus worshiped God in the temple, out in nature, and with his family and friends.
 Jesus fed people and prayed for them.
-He cared about people's bodies and relationships, and he healed people and helped them think about generosity, kindness, and hospitality.
+Jesus cared about people's bodies and relationships, and healed people and helped them think about generosity, kindness, and hospitality.